popeyeotaku/ttyemu/README.md

 - Limits output to an authentic 10 characters per second.
 Hit F5 to make it go faster (toggle on tkinter frontend, hold on pygame)

+- Sound (with the pygame frontend)!
+If it's too loud, hit F7 to close the lid.

 - Scrolling (with page up and down - tkinter frontend has a scrollbar)

 - Output a form feed to clear everything